 Flowers: The flower head forms a cylindrical shape about 1 inch long that, before opening, is surrounded by a single series of 8 (6 to 9) long narrow phyllaries, (10 - 13 mm long) that are purplish or maroon in color, with pointed tips.
 At the base of these is a group of 5 to 7 much shorter bractlets (calyculi), more purplish-green in color, with triangular tips.
-Each flower head then has 7 to 9+ fertile ray florets with corollas that can be whitish to cream or pinkish, occasionally lavender.
-As the flower head opens, the rays of the florets spread outward showing a truncated tip that has minute teeth.
+Each flower head then has 7 to 9+ fertile ray florets with rays that can be whitish to cream or pinkish, occasionally lavender.
+As the flower head opens, the rays of the florets spread outward, each showing a truncated tip that has minute teeth.
 Each floret exserts beyond the corolla a long style with a bifurcated tip.
-The anthers and nectar glands are retained within the the throat of the corolla.
+The anthers and nectar glands are retained within the the throat of the floret.
 Flowers have a light scent.
 There are no disc florets.
 The flower head base itself is quite short and only 3 to 5 mm wide.

 Habitat: White Rattlesnake Root grows from short and thickened taproots.
 It prefers moderate moisture soils in scrub woods, partially shaded hillsides, dry banks, etc. It prefers partial sun and tolerates shade.